terraform-google-modules/terraform-google-cloud-operations/examples/ops_agent_policy_install_all_in_region/README.md

 # Ops Agent Policy Example

-This example illustrates how to use the `ops-agent-policy` module to install the ops agent on all VMs in a zone.
+This example illustrates how to use the `ops-agent-policy` module to install the ops agent on all VMs in a region.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs